 Public health agencies, including the Virginia Department of Health (VDH) and the Alexandria Health Department, continue to monitor the Ebola epidemic in West Africa.
 While the risk of Ebola transmission within the US remains low, cases may be detected among travelers entering the country from affected areas.
 The Alexandria Health Department is working to ensure our community can respond safely, quickly, and efficiently to anyone who may have been exposed to Ebola.

-EVD is not transmitted through the air, by water or by food grown or legally purchased in the US.
-It is only transmitted through close contact with someone who is sick with the Ebola virus.
+Ebola is not transmitted through the air, by water or by food grown or legally purchased in the US.
+It is only transmitted through direct contact with someone who is sick with the Ebola virus.

-Remember: Ebola infection is rare, and there are more common infections that cause similar symptoms.
-No matter what the cause of your symptoms, prompt medical care is important for your well-being and to protect others.
+Ebola infections remain rare.
+There are more common infections that cause similar symptoms.
+If you are ill, no matter what the cause of your symptoms, prompt medical care is important for your well-being and to protect others.
 Call your healthcare provider before seeking care – tell them if you have traveled.

 The following links will connect our medical community and the general public with updated resources regarding basic facts, control and prevention of the disease.

-CDC Traveler's Health website (health recommendations for travelers to specific countries): http://wwwnc.cdc.gov/travel/
+- CDC Traveler's Health website (health recommendations for travelers to specific countries)